 When the Elliott brothers are asked how many siblings they have, they always say, “four.”
-It’s a way of honoring the memory of their eldest brother, Marc, who died more than 10 years ago of adrenoleukodystrophy (ALD).
+It’s a way of honoring the memory of their eldest brother, Marc, who died in 2010 from adrenoleukodystrophy (ALD).

 ALD is a degenerative condition that destroys the protective sheath surrounding the brain’s neurons.
 Gradually, as the disease progresses, symptoms grow worse, including blindness, deafness, and loss of muscle control.
 Without effective treatment, the disease is fatal.

-It began in a hospital waiting room in Enniskillen, a town in Northern Ireland, 80 miles west of Belfast, a short walk from Adel and Damien Elliott’s home.
+Their story began in a hospital waiting room in Enniskillen, Northern Ireland, 80 miles west of Belfast, a short walk from Adel and Damien Elliott’s home.
 Their 4-year-old, Marc, had been ill on- and off-again with a vomiting bug since he was a toddler.
 On this day, they were summoned to the hospital for genetic testing.
 “I just knew something bad was coming,” says Adel.

-Like many rare diseases, families often suffer through a very long and frustrating diagnostic odyssey and at the end get devastating news about their child’s condition and prognosis.
+Families affected by rare diseases often suffer through a long and frustrating diagnostic odyssey, ending with devastating news about their child’s condition and prognosis.
 In this case, the Elliotts came to understand that Marc’s disease would lead to his death.
 Adel recalls, “I asked, ‘Is this going to kill him?’
 The nurse looked at me and said, ‘I’m so sorry.’”

 The Elliotts traveled to Belfast and then Bristol, England, for more testing.
 An MRI showed lesions (damage) on Marc’s brain, confirming the ALD diagnosis.
 But that wasn’t all.
 ALD, they would learn, is a genetic disorder, carried by women and passed to their children, mostly affecting boys.
 Their 2-week-old son, Matthew, would need to be tested too.